Dark Matter

 I must’ve been dreaming

-These chicken farmers and fire clerks gonna be the death of me
+These chicken farmers and file clerks gonna be the death of me

 I can’t do it